JATOS/JATOS_docs/docs/Overview/Papers-Citing-JATOS.md

 Vandendaele, A., Grainger, J. (2022).
 Now you see it, now you don't: Flanker presence induces the word concreteness effect. *Cognition* [DOI](10.1016/j.cognition.2021.104945).

 ### 2021
+Shyr, MC, and Joshi, SS.
+(2021) Validation of the Bayesian sensory uncertainty model of motor adaptation with a remote experimental paradigm *IEEE 2nd International Conference on Human-Machine Systems (ICHMS)* [DOI](https://doi.org/10.1109/ICHMS53169.2021.9582639)

 Del Popolo Cristaldi, F., Buodo, G., Gambarota, F., Oosterwijk, S., & Mento, G. (2021, December 16).
 The role of implicit learning and cue ambiguity on the subjective experience of affective predictions: a follow-up behavioral investigation. *PsyArXiv* [DOI](https://doi.org/10.31234/osf.io/y7bxn)